Ashkenazi Hasidim: Other themes

-Sefer Hasidim is replete with edicts that illuminate this theme of searching beyond the revealed instructions of the written and oral Torah and searching for the Ratzon Haborei.
-A specific example of this type of statute in Sefer Hasidim is the law of Chelev.
-Even though the oral law states clearly that one is permitted to derive benefit from Chelev, the Sefer Hasidim posits that if not for man's weaknesses it would have been forbidden, and thus it is forbidden to derive benefit from Chelev for any pious person.
+Their devotion were expressed in both esoteric and perfectionist ways.
+Their esoteric expression was in their dedication to prayer.
+They believed that you may rise spiritually toward communion with God through the knowledge of prayer.

-The elitism of this group of Hasidim was another theme present in Sefer Hasidim.
-The Hasid is assertive, elitist, and in certain senses extreme in his efforts to impose his system upon his surroundings.
+As portrayed in Sefer Hasidim, the Hasid is assertive and in certain senses extreme in his efforts to impose his system upon his surroundings.
 The Hasid did not view his religious observance as merely admirable; he viewed it as the standard duties of any Jew.
 Therefore, integral to the Hasid's divine worship was an aspiration to positively influence others.
 In part, Sefer Hasidim is sated with praise for those who serve the public and equally filled with admonition for those who cause others to stumble.
 Acting for the common good became a leitmotif in Sefer Hasidim, and failure to take a public stand against wrongdoing is perceived as a grave sin.
 It was the Hasid's goal to enlighten those who needed enlightenment.

-On the flip side, those who did not adhere to the "proper" lifestyle proscribed by Sefer Hasidim were constantly labeled as "Reshaim" (wicked ones).
-The "wicked" or the "unrighteous ones" were not to be called to the Torah, be given honors in the services, blow the ram's horn, or be a sandek at a circumcision.
+On the flip side, those who did not adhere to the "proper" lifestyle proscribed by Sefer Hasidim were constantly labeled as reshaim (wicked ones).
+The "wicked" or the "unrighteous ones" were not to be called to the Torah, be given honors in the services, blow the shofar, or serve as sandek.
 It is clear from Sefer Hasidim itself that this class of people was "wicked" simply from the perspective of the Hasidim.
 From the non-Hasid perspective, these often were scholars who make serious contributions to Halachic thought and give influential rulings on religious matters.
-"Wicked" to the Hasidic mind meant someone who did not live up to their austere standards.

-Other themes include penance, Lilmod al Mnat Lkayem (Learn in order to fulfill), Jewish travel, and the attitude toward music.
+Other themes include penance, lilmod al menat lekayem (learn in order to fulfill), Jewish travel, and the attitude toward music.

+According to Haim Soloveitchik, the Ashkenazi Hasidic movement was a backlash to the culture which accompanied some parts of the Tosafist movement, where the creation of new Torah insights was especially prized, and thus one could achieve social stature on the basis of intellectual accomplishments without corresponding character growth.
+In response, the Ashkenazi Hasidim formulated a code of behavior that emphasized extreme expressions of good character.